If you were building web apps around, say, 2010, you might remember the

 The problem today is that defining that nice schema.prisma

-to run wrangler d1 migrations apply
+wrangler d1 migrations apply

 What's needed is something closer to the old Rails magic.
 Imagine a